Struggling with Appetite and Nausea Post-Ileostomy

 Reply to warrior

-My daughter has been applying to MD-PhD Programs which involves lots and lots of essays.
-My wife and I have been her reviewers looking for logical, grammatical, and typographical mistakes.
-Took up a lot of time and was very interesting reading.
-I have degrees in physics, electrical engineering, business, and computer science — none required that I take a biology course and I never did.
+My daughter has been applying to MD-PhD programs, which involves lots and lots of essays.
+My wife and I have been her reviewers, looking for logical, grammatical, and typographical mistakes.
+It took up a lot of time and was very interesting reading.
+I have degrees in physics, electrical engineering, business, and computer science — none required that I take a biology course, and I never did.
 I have learned more about the digestive tract/system since my ostomy than I have in my entire life.
-I am an obsessive reader and I dove head first into learning as much as I could about living with an ostomy — several books and hundreds of articles.
-While in the hospital I was constantly grilling my surgeons — one even suggested that I go back to college since I was asking more insightful questions than his Med students.
-Warrior, one thing I am sure of, I will not be going back to college 😂🤣 I do enjoy learning and everyday I appreciate my stoma more for forcing me to learn how my body functions.
+I am an obsessive reader, and I dove headfirst into learning as much as I could about living with an ostomy — several books and hundreds of articles.
+While in the hospital, I was constantly grilling my surgeons — one even suggested that I go back to college since I was asking more insightful questions than his med students.
+Warrior, one thing I am sure of, I will not be going back to college 😂🤣.
+I do enjoy learning, and every day I appreciate my stoma more for forcing me to learn how my body functions.

 warrior